-Collin County Moms Blog is thrilled to present “Honest Moms,” a series on authentic, vulnerable looks at motherhood, and life in general: the good, the bad, and the ugly—what we love, what we struggle with, and what we are working through, all as a way to connect with YOU.
+Collin County Moms is thrilled to present “Honest Moms,” a series on authentic, vulnerable looks at motherhood and life in general: the good, the bad, and the ugly—what we love, what we struggle with, and what we are working through—all as a way to connect with YOU.
 We want to know what you’re going through, what encourages you, what helps in the times of confusion, chaos, and solitude.
 We are all in this together, and our community is a strong one that seeks to lift others up.
-Check back each Thursday for a new Honest Moms post.

 I may never forget the words that opened my eyes to what I’d been ignoring for over two years.
 I was chatting with my best friend, rehashing an argument I’d had with my husband about our two-year-old son.